ezclap-tv/mu-lang/site/book/src/variables.md

 print(v); // prints `Hello, world!`
 ```

-And of course, variables may be shadowed in inner scopes as well:
+Variables may be shadowed in inner scopes as well:

 ```rust,ignore
 let v = 10;